What we do

 Hospice Care

-All patients of the Hospice receive a private room with en suite and access to the hospice gardens.
-Rooms are equipped with seating for loved-ones and friends and there is a full array of amenities available within the facility for carers and friends to ensure their time here is extra-special.
+All Hospice patients receive a private room with an ensuite bathroom and access to the garden.
+Rooms are equipped with seating for loved-ones, carers and friends.
+There is a full array of amenities available within the facility for carers and friends to ensure their time here is extra-special.

 About Palliative Care